Some people think that I am saying that Dependency Injection is evil under all circumstances - this is not true.

 Consider the example where we have a customer class which contains a 'clsAddress' class object.
 The biggest issue with the code is tight coupling between classes.
 In other words the customer class depends on the address object.
 So for any reason address class changes it will lead to change and compiling of 'clsCustomer' class also.
 So let's put down problems with this approach:

-If we add new address types like home address, office address it will lead to changes in the customer class also
+- Customer class is aware of the address class type.
+So if we add new address types like home address, office address it will lead to changes in the customer class also as customer class is exposed to the actual address implementation.

 Another so-called "problem" which theoretically arises because of my refusal to use DI has been expressed as follows: